Home > People > Rob Lang

 Obtaining a summary judgment in a $25 million claim filed against commercial lender, defeating the borrowers' lender-liability claims.

-Winning on appeal for physician-clients in precedent setting non-compete case.
-See, Northwest Podiatry Center, Ltd. v.
-Ochwat, 2013 Il App (1st) 120458.
-In this case, the appeals court reversed a temporary restraining order against Rob's clients.
-On remand, the trial court awarded Rob's clients hundreds of thousands of dollars in damages and attorney's fees caused by the temporary restraining order.
+Winning on appeal for physician clients in a precedent-setting non-compete case.
+The appeals court reversed a preliminary injunction against Rob's clients.
+On remand, the trial court awarded the clients hundreds of thousands of dollars in damages and attorney's fees caused by the temporary restraining order.

 Representing technology licensees in license agreement disputes, including those involving alleged royalties due the licensor.

-Obtaining a favorable settlement for an internationally-known charitable organization where a decedent's heirs challenged his bequest to the charity.
+Obtaining a favorable settlement for an internationally known charity in a case involving an heir's challenge to the decedent's bequest to the charity.

 Obtaining a settlement for a well-known charity in a large breach of contract case.

-Representing a former NFL coach in a business matter.
+Representing a former NFL head coach in dispute and contract matters.

 Winning a heavily contested plan confirmation trial for a Chapter 11 bankruptcy client/debtor.